hdylizardeIdP/refactored-happiness/README.md

 ## Prerequisites

 - Node.js 20 or higher
-- PostgreSQL 15 or higher
+- PostgreSQL 15 or higher (or Docker with Docker Compose)
 - Twilio account with phone number
 - Anthropic API key
 - Google Maps API key